BashMat/task-manager-backend/TaskManagerBackend/docs/features/features.md

 ## About

-This article describes project features, redirecting to more specific sections for detailed information.
+This section describes project features, redirecting to more specific articles for detailed information.

 ## Supported features